ICR-Services/RSE-Group/README.md

 ### Service Capabilities and Functions
 **Software development**: We help you turn research ideas into functional software tools, from conception to implementation and deployment.
 This can be full software development, adaption and enhancement of existing tools, or rapid prototyping.
 We specialise in creating bespoke user-friendly applications from an assortment of 3rd party command line tools.

-**Application Support**: We support the installation and use of scientific software across the ICR and on Alma, primarily R and python bnased tools distributed with github or docker but also boiinformtics command line tools.
+**Application Support**: We support the installation and use of scientific software across the ICR and on Alma, primarily R and python based tools distributed with github or docker but also bioinformtics command line tools.

 **Software consulting**: We offer guidance on best practices for software development, code review, and software architecture design.